Library Rosario Castellanos

 - Copies and Prints

-The program created in 2007 out of the need that existed in the surroundings of San Miguel and its limited access to books, art, and reading.
+The program was created in 2007 out of the need that existed around San Miguel and its limited access to books, art and reading.

-Today the community library program consists of 15 libraries in different communities of the town, San Luis de la Paz and Dolores, to increase the level of education and reading comprehension primarily in communities with difficult access and population in vulnerable conditions.
+Today the community library program consists of 15 libraries in different local communities, San Luis de la Paz and Dolores with the objective of increasing the level of education and reading comprehension primarily in communities with difficult access and population in vulnerable conditions.

-The mobile library comes to CASA, A.C., thanks to the Rotary Club Midday donation, which aims to establish spaces of social and cultural coexistence and promote child and youth development.
+The mobile library comes to CASA, A.C., thanks to the donation of the Midday Rotary Club, which aims to establish spaces for social and cultural coexistence as well as to promote child and youth development.

 Community Health Promoters

-Provides information and guidance on sexual health and reproductive justice for adolescents in and outside of San Miguel de Allende
+Provides information and guidance on adolescent sexual health and reproductive justice in San Miguel de Allende and beyond.

-It dedicated to decreasing the rates of youth gang violence through the Hip-Hop tool.
-It works together with the gang ranchero team, performing Rap battles in the Rosario Castellanos central library to bring young people closer to institutions such as libraries and encouraging reading.
-These battles consist of giving a book to each participant, and they can perform a written battle that is to say write 16 lines of four times, and they can have a duel with their opponent of the book’s theme.
+It is dedicated to decreasing the rates of youth gang violence through the Hip-Hop tool.
+It works together with the gang ranchero team, performing Rap battles in the Rosario Castellanos central library with the aim of bringing young people to institutions such as libraries and promoting reading.
+These battles consist of giving a book to each participant and they can perform a written battle that is to say write 16 lines of four times and they can have a duel with their opponent of the book’s theme.

 Child Development Center

-Together with the children from CDI, the teachers carry out different activities with the library team, such as book lending, visits to the baby rooms, video library, computer library, audio library, storytime, and workshops.
+The teachers, together with the children from CDI, carry out different activities in conjunction with the library team, such as book lending, visits to the baby rooms, video library, computer library, audio library, story time and workshops.